AMathur20/Home_Network/README.md

 # 6) Build and start the stack
 docker compose up -d --build
 ```
+This single command builds the poller image and starts **InfluxDB**, **Grafana**, and the poller in their own containers—no separate installation steps are required on the VM.
+Grafana is automatically provisioned with dashboards and data sources, and InfluxDB is initialised with the bucket/org you specify in `.env`.

 Services:
 - Grafana → <http://<server_ip>:3000> (user/pass `admin`/`admin`)